-3 Which regulatory authorities are primarily responsible for overseeing banks?
+Which regulatory authorities are primarily responsible for overseeing banks?

-The financial markets are exclusively supervised by the Hungarian Central Bank (Central Bank).
-While the Hungarian Financial Supervisory Authority (HFSA) was almost exclusively responsible for their supervision and had the necessary instruments for this responsibility, in 2013 the HFSA was integrated into the Central Bank.
-This means that the Central Bank assumed all functions, duties and responsibilities of the HFSA and the latter ceased to exist on 1 October 2013.
-Even though the HFSA ceased to exist without a legal successor, continuity was preserved as, according to the Central Bank Act, the rights and obligations (including authority over certain state assets) transferred to the Central Bank, and the Central Bank took the place of the HFSA in ongoing procedures.
+The financial markets are exclusively supervised by Hungary's central bank, the Hungarian National Bank (MNB).
+While the Hungarian Financial

+Supervisory Authority (HFSA) was almost exclusively responsible for their supervision and had the necessary instruments for this responsibility, in 2013, the HFSA was integrated into the MNB.
+This means that the MNB assumed all functions, duties and responsibilities of the HFSA and the latter ceased to exist on 1 October 2013.
+Even though the HFSA ceased to exist without a legal successor, continuity was preserved as, according to the Central Bank Act, the rights and obligations (including authority over certain state assets) transferred to the MNB, and the MNB took the place of the HFSA in ongoing procedures.

-The reformed Central Bank is responsible for mitigating and managing risks potentially arising in the financial sector at system level (macroprudential policy) and for overseeing the safety and stability of individual financial institutions (microprudential policy).
+The reformed MNB is responsible for mitigating and managing risks potentially arising in the financial sector at system level (macro-prudential policy) and for overseeing the safety and stability of individual financial institutions (microprudential policy).
 It has also assumed the functions of consumer protection and market supervision, as well as capital and insurance supervision, while keeping its 'old' duties and responsibilities such as naturally, the fundamental function of being responsible for monetary policy.